PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 > Also, for more information, refer to the comments in [values.yaml](../../charts/private-spatial-apis/values.yaml)

 ## Installation of Private Spatial APIs Helm Chart
-Deploy the charts will the vaules yaml file
+Deploy the charts with the vaules yaml file

 ```
 helm install spatial ~/charts/private-spatial-apis -f your-values.yaml